ding-lab/BreakPointSurveyor/README.md

 #### Getting started with the Synthetic workflow <a name="getting_started"></a>

-Because it uses a relatively small dataset which is created from scratch, the Synthetic workflow is a good place to start working with BPS.
+The Synthetic workflow utilizes a relatively small dataset which is created from scratch, and can be run relatively quickly on a laptop computer.
+It is a good place to start working with BPS.

 There are a number of dependencies you'll need to install to get stated.
 You'll need the Core dependencies and as well as BWA, [described here](INSTALL.md).